Wonderful Christmastime: Reception and legacy

-Following its release as a stand-alone single in the United Kingdom, "Wonderful Christmastime" peaked at number six on the UK Singles Chart on the week ending 5 January 1980.
-In the United States, the single peaked at number 83 on the Cash Box Top 100 chart (week ending 12 January 1980) and at number 94 on the Record World Singles Chart (week ending 29 December 1979), but it did not initially make the Billboard Hot 100 chart.

-In the US "Wonderful Christmastime" first appeared on a Billboard magazine music chart in December 1984, when it peaked at number 10 for two straight weeks on the magazine's special Christmas Singles chart.
-Its next appearance on a Billboard music came on the week ending 6 January 1996, when the song both debuted and peaked at number 29 on the magazine's weekly Hot Adult Contemporary chart.
-"Wonderful Christmastime" finally debuted on the main Billboard Hot 100 chart in December 2018, at position number 47.
-It peaked at number 26 on the week ending 6 January 2024.
+"Wonderful Christmastime" reached number six on the UK singles chart on the week ending 5 January 1980.
+In the US, it reached number 83 on the Cash Box Top 100 chart (week ending 12 January 1980) and number 94 on the Record World Singles Chart (week ending 29 December 1979), but it did not initially make the Billboard Hot 100 chart.
+It first appeared on a Billboard music chart in December 1984, when reached number 10 for two weeks on the special Christmas Singles chart.
+Its next appearance on a Billboard chart came on the week ending 6 January 1996, when it both debuted and reached number 29 on the weekly Hot Adult Contemporary chart.
+"Wonderful Christmastime" finally debuted on the main Billboard Hot 100 chart in December 2018, at number 47.
+It reached number 26 on the week ending 6 January 2024.

 "Wonderful Christmastime" continues to receive substantial annual festive airplay, although some music critics consider it to be one of McCartney's mediocre compositions.
-Beatles author Robert Rodriguez has written of "Wonderful Christmastime": "Love it or hate it, few songs within the McCartney oeuvre have provoked such strong reactions."
+The Beatles author Robert Rodriguez wrote": "Love it or hate it, few songs within the McCartney oeuvre have provoked such strong reactions."

-Including royalties from cover versions, it was estimated in 2010 that McCartney makes $400,000 USD a year from this song, which puts its cumulative earnings at over $15 million USD.
+Including royalties from cover versions, it was estimated in 2010 that McCartney makes $400,000 USD a year from the song, which puts its cumulative earnings at over $15 million USD.